cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/install_and_configure/manual.md

 In case you use a load-balancer and you want {{< param cfy_agent_name >}}s to communicate with it instead of a specific {{< param cfy_manager_name >}}
- node, you can use the following [Multi-Network Management guide]({{< ref "cloudify_manager/premium/aio/install_and_configure/centos_rhel.md#multi-network-management" >}}) and specify the load-balancer private-IP as the value of the 'external' key under 'networks'.
-Moreover, In case you want all communication of the {{< param cfy_agent_name >}}s to go through the load-balancer, you can specify its private-IP as the value of the 'default' key under 'networks' (as shown in the config.yaml above).
+ node, you can use the following [Multi-Network Management guide]({{< ref "cloudify_manager/premium/aio/install_and_configure/centos_rhel.md#multi-network-management" >}}) and specify the load-balancer private IP as the value of the 'external' key under 'networks'.
+Moreover, In case you want all communication of the {{< param cfy_agent_name >}}s to go through the load-balancer, you can specify its private IP as the value of the 'default' key under 'networks' (as shown in the config.yaml above).

 #### Installing a Load Balancer

-**Note** Although the load-balancer is not provided by {{< param product_name >}}, here is a simple example of HAProxy as a load-balancer.
+**Note** Although the load balancer is not provided by {{< param product_name >}}, here is a simple example of HAProxy as a load balancer.
-In order to use HAProxy as a load-balancer, you would first need to download HAProxy to your machine and set the relevant certificates.
+In order to use HAProxy as a load balancer, you would first need to download HAProxy to your machine and set the relevant certificates.
-Afterwards, you would need to configure HAProxy as the {{< param cfy_manager_name >}}s' load-balancer, and you can do so using the following configuration:
+Afterward, you would need to configure HAProxy as the {{< param cfy_manager_name >}}s' load-balancer, and you can do so using the following configuration:

 ```cfg
 global